Search

 Query Response

-Only the owner of the device or an admin on the organization owning the device can delete a device.
-Devices can only be deleted when the state is inactive.
+Only the owner of the device or an admin on the organization owning the device can update a device.

 Query Response